flabbergast/enstix/README.md

         git clone https://github.com/flabbergast/enstix.git
         cd enstix

-2. Get the libraries:

-    - [LUFA] library: Download sources from its website (I used the 140928 release), unpack and move the `LUFA` folder (it's inside the main unpacked dir) into the `enstix` folder.
+2. Get the [LUFA] library: Download sources from its website (I used the 140928 release), unpack and copy the `LUFA` folder (it's inside the main unpacked dir) into the `enstix` folder.
-    - [AVR-crypto-lib] library: This one's integrated as a submodule.

-                git submodule init
-                git submodule update crypto/avr-crypto-lib

 3. Create a "random" 64kB disk image (that will serve as the encrypted disk): `image.bin`.
 NB: all the python scripts in the